nuta/resea/README.md

 [![Build Status](https://travis-ci.com/seiyanuta/resea.svg?branch=master)](https://travis-ci.com/seiyanuta/resea)

 Resea *[ríːseə]* is an operating system written from scratch based on a pure
-microkernel: the kernel provdes only essential features such as process, thread, and channel-based IPC (message passing).
+microkernel: the kernel provides only primitive features such as process, thread, and channel-based IPC (message passing).
 Major features like physical memory allocator and device drivers are implemented as isolated user-space programs.